George Mason Patriots women's basketball: History

 George Mason's women basketball program began play in 1973, joining Division I in 1982.
 They were members of the Colonial Athletic Association from 1985 to 2013.
 They finished as runner-up in the CAA Tournament in 1988, 1994, and 2004.
 In 2013, they joined the Atlantic-10 Conference.
 The Patriots (as of the end of the 2018–19 season) have an all-time record of 581–607.
-In the program's history, they have five postseason appearances, 3 in the Women's National Invitation Tournament in 2001, 2004, and 2018, 1 in the WBIT, and 1 in the NCAA Tournament.
+In the program's history, they have five postseason appearances, 3 in the Women's National Invitation Tournament in 2001, 2004, and 2018, 2 in the WBIT, and 1 in the NCAA Tournament.
 They won their first ever postseason game in the 2018 Women's National Invitation Tournament.

 In the 2024-2025 season, they advanced all the way to the 2025 Atlantic 10 women's basketball tournament final, their first A10 conference tournament championship appearance in school history, defeating St. Joe's 73-58 to reach their first ever NCAA Tournament.
 The #11 seed Patriots played #6 seed Florida State in the 2025 Women's NCAA Tournament, falling 59-94.
 They ended the season with a 27-6 record, the best in program history.

+In the 2025-2026 season, the Patriots followed up their previous year’s success by winning the team’s first Atlantic 10 Regular Season title, with a 16-2 Conference record, the best in program history.
+Following their strong regular season, the #2 Patriots made it to a second consecutive Atlantic 10 conference championship game, where they fell short to the #1 Rhode Island 51-53.
+Following their successful season, the Patriots were invited to the Women’s Basketball Invitation Tournament for the 2nd time.